 The composer was very pleased with his new work, as is evident from his letters to his family and friends.
 For example, he wrote to Anatoly Tchaikovsky on 31 January/12 February 1880: "I have composed such a sweet little Italian Fantasia for orchestra—delightful!" .

-Returning to Russia, at Kamenka Tchaikovsky set about the instrumentation of the Italian Fantasia.
+Returning to Russia, Tchaikovsky set about the instrumentation of the Italian Fantasia at Kamenka.
 In a letter of 3/15 May, he asked Pyotr Jurgenson to send him a metronome: "The Italian Fantasia (which I am scoring) cannot be issued without metronome markings" .

 From time to time the composer reported on the orchestration of the work to Anatoly Tchaikovsky .
 On completing it, Tchaikovsky wrote to Nadezhda von Meck on 12/24 May: "I have only just finished scoring the Italian Fantasia.
 I am not sure what actual musical value this work shall have, but I am sure in advance that it will sound well, i.e. that the orchestration will be effective and brilliant.
 Now I shall start arranging it... for four hands, and endeavour to make this as simple as possible" .
 The composer wanted the fantasia to be played in the next concert season .
 Evidently, after completing the full score, the composer reviewed it and inserted the metronome marks, since the date at the end of the manuscript is "(Rome—Kamenka) 15 May 1880" [O.S.].

 The title Capriccio (instead of Fantasia) appears for the first time in a letter from Tchaikovsky to Pyotr Jurgenson of 16/28 May 1880, in which he reports that he has completed its arrangement for piano duet .